ioBroker/ioBroker.socket-classes/README.md

 * `callback` *(error: Error | undefined | string | null, obj?: ioBroker.Object) => void) => void*: Callback `(error: string | null, obj?: ioBroker.Object) => void`

 #### <a name="getobjects_w"></a>`getObjects(list, callback)`
-Get all objects that are relevant for web: all states and enums with rooms.
+Get all objects that are relevant for the web: all states and enums with rooms.
-This is non-admin version of "all objects" and will be overloaded in admin
+This is a non-admin version of "all objects" and will be overloaded in admin
 * `list` *string[] | null*: Optional list of IDs
 * `callback` *(error: Error | undefined | string | null, objs?: Record<string, ioBroker.Object>) => void) => void*: Callback `(error: string | null, objs?: Record<string, ioBroker.Object>) => void`